Pronouced 'hoagy', the company was originally founded in 1909 in Manhattan, NY, by Hampden Hoge to produce

 New Haven & Hartford Comet streamliner, based on the real prototype that

 was unveiled that same year and ran on the eastern seaboard of the US.
-That same year they released
+Sometimes referred to as a 'Shovel Nose', the 1935 Hoge Comet Streamliner was

-the #750 Circus set, featuring a Commodore Vanderbilt type locomotive, tender, three animated Circus cars and a caboose.
+the #750 Circus set, featuring a #700 Commodore Vanderbilt type locomotive, tender, three animated Circus cars and a caboose.
 The

-top of the line set #1000 featured the Commodore Vanderbilt engine and polished chrome streamliner passenger cars.
-The engine had
+Hoge production.
+Hoge's top of the line set #1000 featured a larger version of the Commodore Vanderbilt engine and polished chrome streamliner

-a 0-6-0 wheel arrangement and measured over a foot long.
+passenger cars.
+The engine had an 0-6-0 wheel arrangement and measured over a foot long.
 This model featured

 the first use of a reversing unit in Hoge train production.
 It sold for a whopping $6.